 - A home visit, assessment and Activities Plan written by an AGI professional

 - Provides training to Caregivers at home to enable them to provide activities for the diagnosed person that involve: Cognitive, Creative, Physical, Reminiscing, Sensory and Social stimulation.

 AGI offers Montreal’s most comprehensive curriculum for learning about how to care for a person who has dementia.
 From courses that teach basic knowledge and principles for interaction, to specialized trainings that focus more in-depth on particular issues in dementia caregiving, AGI has a course for every caregiver at every step along the way.

-Click here to download the complete schedule of AGI's Fall 2017 training courses for professional and family caregivers.
+Click here to download the complete schedule of AGI's Winter 2018 training courses for family and professional caregivers.